akoksal/BERT-Sentiment-Analysis-Turkish/README.md

 2. Cappy

-There were two different incidents in Twitter about Cappy for unidentified objects in juice.
+Two different incidents in Twitter about Cappy for unidentified objects in juice.

 ![](https://live.staticflickr.com/65535/49770817666_a79d38c4bd_n.jpg)